Ramla Ali

-Ramla Said Ahmed Ali (born 16 September 1989) is a Somali professional boxer and model.
-She is the first Somali boxer to compete at the Olympic Games and is currently a global brand ambassador for Cartier & Christian Dior.
-She is the first female in history to have competed in a professional boxing competition in the Kingdom of Saudia Arabia.
+Ramla Said Ahmed Ali (born 16 September 1989) is a Somali professional boxer, model and campaign activist.
+Selected as one of the twelve 2023 TIME Magazine woman of the year.
+Ramla Ali was the first Somali boxer to compete at the Olympic Games, the first to win an international gold medal for the country in boxing and is currently a global brand ambassador for UNICEF & Kerzner Group Siro Hotels.
+She is the first female boxer in history to have competed in a professional boxing competition in the Kingdom of Saudi Arabia.
+On July 11, 2025, she defeated Lila Furtado on an all-women's boxing card, broadcast live on Netflix at Madison Square Garden in New York.

 Career

 Boxing

 As an amateur, Ali won the 2015 Novice national championships in England, the 2016 England Boxing Elite National Championships, the 2016 Great British Championships, and the 2019 African Zone featherweight title.

 Ali initially represented England but, in 2018, changed to represent Somalia.
 She has not returned to Somalia since leaving as a child but wanted to help put the country in the headlines for positive reasons.
 She became the first boxer to win an international gold medal while representing Somalia.
 Later, in 2021, she competed in the women's featherweight event at the 2020 Summer Olympics.
 Although she lost her first fight, she became the first boxer ever to represent Somalia on the Olympic stage.

 In 2022, she defeated Dominican boxer Crystal Garcia Nova in the first professional women’s boxing match held in Saudi Arabia.